lambda826/My-Notebook/08 Distributed System/01 System Design/02 System Design Demos/12 Ride-Sharing.md

 ## **Functional**
 - Drivers regularly notify the server to update their current location and availability to pick passangers
 - Passengers can see all nearyby available drivers
-- Passengers can request a ride, and nearby drivers are notified.
+- Passengers can request a ride, and nearby drivers are dispatched.
 - Once the offer is accepted or assigned, drivers and passengers can share their current location with each other

 ## **Non-Functional**